1Hyena/sockets/README.md

   on port 4000 and sends them some text message upon a successful connection.

 * [ex_sleep](examples/src/ex_sleep.cpp) —
-  The _SOCKETS::serve_ method can take an argument specifying the maximum number of milliseconds to wait for networking events.
+  The _SOCKETS::next_error_ method can take an argument specifying the maximum number of milliseconds to wait for networking events.
 This feature can be used to simulate a sleeping routine where the program stops using any processing power for a given amount of time.

 * [ex_signal](examples/src/ex_signal.cpp) —
   Since this library is inherently single-threaded, it is trivial to use it in